AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/dynamic-chat-overview.md

    ![](assets/dynamic-chat-overview-3.png)

-   >[!IMPORTANT]
+   >[!NOTE]
    >
-   >There are a few dozen languages to choose from, however Dynamic Chat only supports the following: English, French, German, Japanese, Spanish, Italian, Brazilian Portuguese, Korean, Simplified Chinese, and Traditional Chinese.
+   >There are a few dozen languages to choose from, however, Dynamic Chat only supports the following: English, French, German, Japanese, Spanish, Italian, Brazilian Portuguese, Korean, Simplified Chinese, and Traditional Chinese.

-When you update your language, everything in the app itself changes except for the words you've personally populated (e.g., stream responses).
+When you update the language, everything in the app itself changes except for the words you've personally populated (e.g., stream responses).

 ## Limits in Dynamic Chat {#limits-in-dynamic-chat}